Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion: Experiment

 \paragraph{Baselines} We compare against two baseline categories: foundation models (One-for-All) and meta-learning approaches (Env-Adaptive).
-The foundation models are trained via empirical risk minimization~\cite{ayed2019learning} on trajectories from all visible environments.
-The meta-learning method learns environment-shared weights and an environment-specific weight-generating hypernetwork.
-Following existing work~\cite{blankeinterpretable}, we enable zero-shot prediction by conditioning the hypernetwork on environmental parameters, which assumes known ground-truth environmental conditions.
-Additionally, we assume all environments are visible and train a dedicated Fourier neural operator~\cite{li2020fourier} (FNO) for each environment as a performance upper bound (One-per-Env).
-Unless otherwise specified, we use FNO as the expert small model for \texttt{EnvAd-Diff} and other meta-learning methods.
-Architectural and hyperparameter details are in Appendix~\ref{app:model_arch} and~\ref{app:operator}.
+The foundation models are trained via empirical risk minimization~\citep{ayed2019learning} on trajectories from all visible environments, including DPOT~\citep{hao2024dpot}, Poseidon~\citep{herde2024poseidon}, and MPP~\citep{mccabe2024multiple}.
+The meta-learning methods learn environment-shared weights and update environment-specific contexts on observation sequences, including DyAd~\citep{wang2022meta}, LEADS~\citep{yin2021leads}, CoDA~\citep{kirchmeyer2022generalizing}, GEPS~\citep{koupai2024geps}, and CAMEL~\citep{blankeinterpretable}.
+Additionally, we compare against recent weight-space generation methods, CVAE~\citep{shao2025context} and D2NWG~\citep{bedionita2025diffusion}, which generate model weights via conditional variational autoencoder and latent diffusion, respectively.
+Following existing work~\citep{blankeinterpretable}, we enable zero-shot prediction by conditioning the hypernetwork on environmental conditions $e$, which assumes ground-truth conditions are known.
+Additionally, we assume all environments are visible and train a dedicated Fourier neural operator (FNO)~\citep{li2020fourier} for each environment as a performance upper bound (One-per-Env).
+We also train an FNO only on all visible environments, but test without any adaptation as a performance lower bound (Not-Adaptive).
+We use FNO as the expert small model for DynaDiff and other meta-learning methods.
+Detailed architectural are provided in Appendix~\ref{app:model_arch} and~\ref{app:operator}.